Level: Beginner

 The button should work just like a regular button.
 Specifically, don’t register a button click unless the gesture was both started and completed on the button.

-Food for Thought: Think of scenarios where simply detecting a release would be incorrect.
+Note: Think of scenarios where simply detecting a release would be incorrect.

 Challenge: Cutscenes